 - General & adult services

-- COVID-19: Information and guidance for social community and residential care settings (Health Protection Scotland)
+- * COVID-19: Information and guidance for social community and residential care settings (excludes adult residential respite care settings registered as a care home) (Health Protection Scotland)

 - Key measures for infection prevention and control: A guide for social care workers providing care in an individual’s home (SSSC)